-The infection doesn't usually cause severe complications.
-However, it's possible that it can in people with weak immune systems.
-Knowing the causes and symptoms can ensure a person receives swift treatment.
+The infection does not usually cause severe complications, but it can lead to problems for people with a weak immune system.
+Knowing how to spot cat scratch fever can ensure a person receives swift treatment.

 Cats can transmit several types of infections to humans.
 Some of these diseases can be severe.
 Carrying out routine care for a cat often reduces the risk of many of these diseases.